Bilt Transfer Partners Guide

 Bilt’s Transfer Partners

-Bilt has a total of 13 airline and 3 hotel transfer partners, totaling 16.
-What makes Bilt particularly special is that they are the sole, exclusive transfer partner of American Airlines (no other card allows you to transfer your miles to AA) while also having access to United transfers.
+What makes Bilt particularly special is that they are the sole, exclusive transfer partner of Alaska Airlines (no other card allows you to transfer your miles to Alaska Airlines) while also having access to United transfers.
 Being able to access two competitor’s loyalty programs through one card issuer’s transferable points has never been seen before.

 Furthermore, Bilt actually has strong transfer partner options, including the likes of Aeroplan and Hyatt.
 These additions to Bilt’s other transfer partners help improve the general valuation of Bilt points.